paveles/Machine_Learning_and_Equity_Index_Returns/Readme.md

 - Usage of **scikit-learn pipelines** that simplify automation of the analysis
 - New **scikit-learn transformators**
-- New **scikit-learn time-series cross-validation methods** (one step ahead expanding window nested cross-validation)
+- New **scikit-learn time-series cross-validation methods** (one step forward expanding window nested cross-validation)
-- Domain-tailored statistical tests on significance in  prediction improvement
+- **Domain-tailored statistical tests** on significance in  prediction improvement
 - **Jupyter** notebook, presentation and report that explain and visualize obtained findings
 - Clear project structure with a **makefile** based on [cookiecutter data science template](https://drivendata.github.io/cookiecutter-data-science/)